CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 112.6.sec=By 2 August 2028 and every four years thereafter, the Commission shall submit a report on the review of the progress on the development of standardisation deliverables on the energy-efficient development of {_general-purpose_AI_models}, and asses the need for further measures or actions, including binding measures or actions.
 The report shall be submitted to the European Parliament and to the Council, and it shall be made public.

-112.7.sec=By 2 August 2028 and every three years thereafter, the Commission shall evaluate the impact and effectiveness of voluntary codes of conduct to foster the application of the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum} for {_AI_systems} other than high-{_risk} {_AI_systems} and possibly other additional requirements for {_AI_systems} other than high-{_risk} {_AI_systems}, including as regards environmental sustainability.
+112.7.sec=By 2 August 2028 and every three years thereafter, the Commission shall evaluate the impact and effectiveness of voluntary codes of conduct to foster the application of the requirements set out in {Chapter.III.Section.2.Xref} for {_AI_systems} other than high-{_risk} {_AI_systems} and possibly other additional requirements for {_AI_systems} other than high-{_risk} {_AI_systems}, including as regards environmental sustainability.

 112.8.sec=For the purposes of paragraphs 1 to 7, the Board, the Member States and national competent authorities shall provide the Commission with information upon its request and without undue delay.